kgryte/talks-nodejs-interactive-2015/README.md

 $ python -m SimpleHTTPServer 9000
 ```

-and navigate to
+and, in your browser, navigate to

 ```
 http://127.0.0.1:9000/public
 ```

-in your browser.

 ---